 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store Noxafil?

-- Keep Noxafil delayed-release tablets in a tightly closed container.
+- Keep Noxafil injection and delayed-release tablets in a tightly closed container.

 - Safely throw away medicine that is out of date or no longer needed.